-Term Definition Contract Management The process that ensures both parties to a Contract fully meet their respective obligations as efficiently and effectively as possible, in order to deliver the business and operational objectives required from the Contract and to provide best value outcomes.
+Term Definition Contract Management The process that ensures both parties to a Contract comply with their respective obligations as efficiently and effectively as possible, in order to deliver the business and operational objectives required from the Contract.
 Contract Value The amount Council is, or could be liable to pay for the full term of the Contract including applicable GST, any extension options, and approved variations.
-Any approved contingency sums will be used to determine the total project value for budget purposes, and to fund any approved variations.
+Any approved contingency sums will also be used to determine the total contract value for delegation approvals and budget purposes.
 Council Staff Includes full-time, part-time officers, and temporary employees.
 Exceptional Circumstances Where the health and safety of people, the integrity of assets is compromised, or there is a risk of financial exposure due to a delay in works, unless immediate action is taken. eTender Portal Online service where Tenders can be issued and lodged electronically.
-Expression of Interest (EOI) The first stage of a two part Tender Process by public advertisement, which aims to assess market capability to provide goods, services or works.
+Expression of Interest (EOI) Usually the first stage of a two part procurement process by public advertisement, which aims to assess market capability to provide goods, services or works prior to a second stage tender.
 Group A and Group B As per the Schedule of Miscellaneous Sub-Delegations by the Chief Executive Officer to Council Staff.
 Probity Uprightness, honesty, proper and ethical conduct and propriety in dealings.
 A procurement process that conforms to expected standards of Probity, where clear procedures, consistent with Council's policies and legislation, are established, understood and followed from the outset.
 These procedures need to consider the legitimate interests of tenderers and ensure all tenderers are treated equitably.
-Probity Auditor A party appointed to ensure that the procurement process is conducted in accordance with legislation and Council policy.
+Probity Auditor A party appointed to ensure that the procurement process is conducted in accordance with legislation, best practice principles and Council's Procurement Policy.
 Procurement Procurement is the whole process of acquiring goods, services and works.
 This process spans the whole life cycle from initial concept (design) to the end of the useful life of an asset (including disposal) or the end of a service Contract.
 Quotation A written proposal for goods, services and works submitted in response to an invitation to quote.
-A Quotation process cannot be used for contracts where the Contract value equals or exceeds \$150,000 for goods or services (GST inclusive); or \$200,000 for works (GST inclusive).
+A Quotation process cannot be used for contracts where the Contract value equals or exceeds \$250,000 for goods, services or works (GST inclusive).

 Term Definition Registered Contract A Contract registered in Council's electronic Contract Management System.
 All procurement arrangements with a contract value above \$50,000 (including GST) must be registered in Council's Contract Management System.
 Sustainability Sustainability is planning and providing for the needs of individuals and communities now and for future generations, creating resilient and prosperous communities and protecting the environment and ecosystem.
-Tender A written proposal submitted, via the eTender portal, in response to a public or selective invitation for the supply of goods, services and works.
+Tender A written proposal submitted, via the eTender Portal, in response to a public or selective invitation for the supply of goods, services and works.
 Tender Process The process of inviting parties to submit either a Quotation, EOI or a Tender, followed by evaluation of submissions and selection of a successful supplier.